Agriculture in Cuba: History

 Cuba had to rely on sustainable farming methods.
 Agricultural production fell by 54% between 1989 and 1994.
 The government aimed to strengthen agricultural biodiversity by making a greater range of varieties of seed available to farmers.
 In the 1990s, the government prioritized food production and put focus on small farmers.
 From 1994, it allowed farmers to sell their surplus product directly to the population.
 This was the first move to lift the state's monopoly on food distribution.
 Due to the shortage in artificial fertilizers and pesticides, Cuba's agricultural sector largely turned organic, with the organopónicos playing a major role in this transition.

-Usufruct farming began in Cuba in the 1990s.
+The Third Agrarian Reform law allocated land to cooperatives and family farmers through usufruct rights in the 1990s.
 In usufruct farming, idle state land is transferred to farmers who do not take ownership of the land but can farm it and keep the results of their labor.
 The land is transferred via a contract which can also be renewed.
 If the contract is not renewed, the state assesses investment by the usufruct farmer and reimbursed to the usufruct farmer.

 Agrarian reforms in 2008 during the tenure of Raúl Castro expanded usufruct farming.
+As of 2026, cooperatives and family farmers manage approximately 69% of agricultural land in Cuba.

+In 2026, agricultural output fell by 60% following a fuel blockade by the United States.

 All Cuban farmers (whether private farmers, co-op members, or usufruct farmers) are required to following planning guidelines on what to plant and are required through acopio (mandatory procurement quota) to sell most of their crop to the state at below-market prices.